shivakumar-darapu/Notes/Ansible/Ansible/inventory.md

 For dynamic inventories, variables can be set by the dynamic inventory script or plugin, and the structure is similar to static inventories, but may vary based on the source of the dynamic data.

+9. GROUP PRIORITY
+Ansible 2.4 introduced the ansible_group_priority group variable, which can be

 ### Example of a Simple Inventory File with Variables

 Static Inventory Example